meiko/guice/README.md

 ## setting up the servlet

-first step is to set up the GuiceVaadinServlet, which needs a packagesToScan parameter holding the names of all packages that should be scanned for UIs, Views, ViewChangeListeners and VaadinServiceInitListeners.
+first step is to set up the GuiceVaadinServlet, which needs a packagesToScan parameter holding the names of all packages that should be scanned for UIs, Views, ViewChangeListeners, RequestHandler, VaadinServiceInitListeners and custom implementation of UildRequestHandler.
 Sub-packages of these packages are scanned as well.

 This can be done either by subclassing GuiceVaadinServlet and annotating it with @PackagesToScan, or by